samoffem/pharmacy-ui/README.md

 ## Design Considerations (BONUS)

-Your approach to solving the problems in Tasks 2 and 3 can be strongly influenced by your earlier choices in the before the implementation phase.
+Your approach to solving the problems in Tasks 2 and 3 is strongly influenced by your earlier choices before the implementation phase.
 For a scalable solution, incorporate one more of the following options:

 1. According to your interpretation of the existing design, implement a responsive layout that is optimised for mobile, tablet, and desktop.